-- SPC username and password: email helpdesk@southplainscollege.edu or call the SPC Help Desk at 806-716-2600 for help with your username/password - 2.
+- 1. SPC username and password: email helpdesk@southplainscollege.edu or call the SPC Help Desk at 806-716-2600 for help with your username/password. - 2.
 SPC student email access: - SPC Student Email Account: If you haven't already, you must go ahead and activate your SPC student email account.
-Not only will you need access to your SPC email account to receive TURNITIN digital paper submission receipts for our class, but you must use it to communicate with me. - Your SPC Email address is: yourSPCusername@southplainscollege.edu (ex. jsmith1234@southplainscollege.edu). - Your student email password is the same as your Blackboard password.
-If you need help, call the SPC Help Desk at 806-716-2600. - To access your SPC email account, sign in to Microsoft 365 - You can also set up access to your SPC email account through mobile phone mail apps, such as default smartphone Mail app or the Outlook app. - Check with the SPC Help Desk for assistance: 806-716-2600. - 3.
-Regular access to a computer and reliable internet service: - Open computer labs are available free to students with an SPC I.D. on all SPC campuses (Levelland, Lubbock Downtown Center, Lubbock Career and Technical Center, Plainview). - The SPC Library maintains a limited number of Chromebooks and Wifi hotspots for students to check out.
-Visit the SPC Library webpage and click on Library Technology for more information. - Computer or internet connection problems may occur for you at some point this semester.
-Understand that it is your responsibility to find alternate computers you may use to submit your work on time.
-Find your alternate resources now; do not wait until you suddenly need them!
-Line up three friends TODAY who would be willing to loan you a laptop if yours suddenly crashes.
+Not only will you need access to your SPC email account to receive Turnitin.com digital paper submission receipts for our class, but you must use it to communicate with me. - Your SPC Email address is: yourSPCusername@southplainscollege.edu (ex. jsmith1234@southplainscollege.edu). - Your student email password is the same as your Blackboard password.
+If you need help, call the SPC Help Desk at 806-716-2600. - To access your SPC email account, log in to MySPC here - You can also set up access to your SPC email account through mobile phone mail apps, such as default smartphone Mail app or the Outlook app. - Check with the SPC Help Desk for assistance: 806-716-2600. - 3.
+Regular access to a computer and reliable internet service: - Computer or internet connection problems may occur for you at some point this semester.
+Understand that it is your responsibility to find a way to submit your work on time.
+You can always drive or walk to the school to use the Internet, use a friend's laptop, borrow someone's charger, etc. - 4.
+Blackboard: grades, assignments, quizzes, videos, and many other resources for this class are accessed through the Blackboard learning management system.
+Use your SPC credentials to log in here: https://southplainscollege.blackboard.com - 5.
+Microsoft Word: You are required to use Microsoft Word to create papers for this course.